confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 #### EMIT

 The EMIT clause lets you control the output refinement of your push query.
-The output refinement is just how you would like to *emit* your results.
+The output refinement is how you would like to *emit* your results.

 ksqlDB supports the following output refinement types.